- Job Seeker Statistics

 -

-61% of hiring managers consider a customized resume the number one tactic for applicants to boost their chance of getting a job.
-This includes attaching a cover letter, addressing the hiring manager by name, linking to an applicant’s online portfolio, blog, or website.
+61% of hiring managers consider customizing your resume the top strategy for improving job application success.
+This includes adding a cover letter, addressing the hiring manager directly, and linking to an online portfolio, blog, or personal website.

 -